 The early migration opt-in period will end in December 2024 and the launch of the campus-wide R’Mail rollout will be announced soon.
 ITS invites all interested ORG leaders to get in touch with the R’Mail Services Team at rmailservices@ucr.edu by October 7, 2024, to schedule an early migration.
 ORG units are encouraged to migrate all staff together for a more seamless user experience.

-It is important to note that Microsoft productivity tools such as Word, Excel, PowerPoint, SharePoint, and OneDrive will continue to remain available to those with Microsoft licenses.
+It is important to note that the desktop version of Microsoft productivity tools such as Word, Excel, and PowerPoint will continue to remain available to those with paid Microsoft licenses.
+SharePoint and OneDrive will also remain available even without a paid license.
 Typically, Microsoft licenses are procured through one’s departmental finance and administrative officer (FAO).
-Historical email and calendar data in Outlook will also remain intact and accessible via the Outlook web browser.
+Historical email and calendar data in Outlook will remain intact and accessible via the Outlook web browser for at least three years.

 To learn more about R’Mail, including access, FAQs, and training resources, visit the R’Mail Migration webpage (UCR login required).